Fingerprint region of the formic acid dimer: variational vibrational computations in curvilinear coordinates: Analysis of the computed vibrational states

 Adding the HOCO torsional modes to the active degrees of freedom appears to be qualitatively important in the present case.
 At the same time, the OCO bending modes have only a small effect on the energy pattern.
 We do not provide a detailed assignment for all 6D, 8D, and 10D vibrational computations, but we list (Table~\ref{tab:vibcomp}) the computed vibrational energies together with the infrared intensities,

 to facilitate comparison of the various computed and experimental vibrational band origins (VBOs).
+For the VBOs observed by Raman spectroscopy, we obtain zero infrared intensity (numerically near zero) due to the spatial symmetry of the system.
 In the jet-cooled experiments, we may assume that initially only the vibrational ground state is populated, so we compute only the transition intensity for excitation to the final state (`f') only from the ground state (`0').
 The $\mu_\alpha$ ($\alpha=x,y,z$) electric dipole moment was evaluated using the QB18-DMS \cite{QuBo18high} and the body-fixed frame defined in Section~\ref{sec:coord}.

 For the 8D(\inttor) vibrational model, we provide a detailed assignment in Table~\ref{tab:vib8Dt} for the computed vibrational states below 350~\cm\ (the first 18 vibrational states above the zero-point vibration).
 The computed vibrational states were assigned based on their nodal structure.
 Example wave function plots are shown in Figure~\ref{fig:wfpplots}, in which a clean nodal structure can be observed for the case of the fundamental, the first, the second, and the third overtone of the $\nu_{16}$ intermolecular twist vibration.
-Further wave plots used for the assignment are deposited in the \som.
+Further wave function plots used for the assignment are deposited in the \som.

 We see a less clear nodal pattern for the case of the close-lying states with 191 and 208~\cm\ vibrational energies, nodal features along the $R$ intermolecular stretching appear in both states.
-The latter band appears to have a more pronounced stretching character, although making a decision between the in-plane bending ($\nu_9$) and intermolecular stretching ($\nu_8$) would be ambiguous based on these results.
-The two modes belong to the same \Ag\ irreducible representation (irrep) of the \Ctwoh\ point group, and thus their mixing is allowed (and a mixing effect has been observed already in lower-level electronic structure computations \cite{nejad2020concerted}).
+The latter state appears to have a more pronounced stretching character, although making a decision between the in-plane bending ($\nu_9$) and intermolecular stretching ($\nu_8$) would be ambiguous based on these results.
+The two modes belong to the same, \Ag, irreducible representation (irrep) of the \Ctwoh\ point group, and thus their mixing is allowed (and a mixing effect has been observed already in lower-level electronic structure computations \cite{nejad2020concerted}).
 In comparison with the experimental results, we observe a strong and most likely erroneous blueshift.
 The erroneous behavior is indicated by the strong, positive `anharmonicity correction' (deviation of the variational energy from the harmonic oscillator energy) that indicates a problem in the theoretical description.